-To explore how to empower women entrepreneurs in Alberta, Atjecoutay, Devonne Kendrick, marketing lead at Alberta Women Entrepreneurs (AWE), and Carly Wells, senior manager of ATB BoostR came together for a discussion to share ideas on:
+To explore how to empower women entrepreneurs in Alberta, Atjecoutay, Devonne Kendrick, marketing lead at Alberta Women Entrepreneurs (AWE), and Carly Wells, senior manager at ATB came together for a discussion to share ideas on:

 - How to overcome the barriers to growth for women entrepreneurs in Alberta

 - Where women entrepreneurs get startup support

 - How Alberta’s women entrepreneurs can fund their growing businesses